prggmr/prggmrunit/README.markdown

 // the first parameter provided to your custom assertion function will
 // allways be the test event object, followed by the parameters provided
 // from the assertion call.
-$event->addTest(function(test, param1, param2, param3, etc...){
+$event->addTest(function(test, param1, param2, param3, etc...)){
     // perform logic here

     // the assertion is added to the count using the "test" function
     // which expects the first parameter to be either "true|false"
+    // true indicates a pass, false indicates a failure
     // with the second parameter a failure message.
     $test->test(true|false eval, 'failure message');
 }, 'nameofmethod');